What is a Small Company? – Meaning & Explanation Under Companies Act, 2013

 What is a Small Company in India?

-A small company is one of the biggest boons to the economy and this often exists in the form of private limited companies, partnership firms, or sole proprietorship entities which will be having only a few numbers of employees and the turnover or profitability will also below.
-It contributes to the process of generating profit so as to boost employment making it the backbone of the economy
+small company is one of the biggest boons to the economy, often existing in the form of private limited companiespartnership firms, or sole proprietorship entities, which typically have only a few employees and a lower turnover or profitability.
+It contributes to the process of generating profit, thereby boosting employment and serving as the backbone of the economy.

 New Definition of a Small Company